 III – BEING ACCOUNTABLE

 We will take reasonable physical, technical and organizational steps to secure and safeguard your personal information.
 Access to personal information is restricted to only those with a legitimate business need.
 We provide appropriate orientation and training to our employees so that those handling your personal information understand how to protect it.
 We have appointed employees who are specifically responsible for the management of information privacy and privacy matters.
+Specifically, we have a Chief Privacy Officer whose roles and responsibilities include ensuring that Applicable Privacy Laws, this Privacy Statement, and MGE’s Notice of Collection are adhered to.
+MGE’s Chief Privacy Officer works with various departments at MGE to achieve these goals including but not limited to the Information Technology Department and the Marketing Department.

 While we use data encryption, identity authentication and other means to ensure security of your personal information, neither the Internet nor network based systems are 100% secure and our safeguards may be subject to human and operational error as well as malicious attacks.
 We cannot guarantee that personal information provided by you whether online or offline will not be misappropriated, modified, intercepted or used by others.
 We will not contact you for personal information in e-mail communications initiated by us and you should not provide us with your personal information via e-mail.